hemantksingh/messup-learn/People/Capabilites.md

 ## Software Engineer

-Some competencies to look out for:
+Competencies to look out for:

+* Bias for action - self starters
+* Communicate effectively - do they have a clear mind, and the ability to simplify a complex topic and explain it clearly to get someboday else on the same page as them?
+  * Take a few minutes to think about something that you are an expert in, does't matter what it is, and explain it to me.
-* Ability to sell your ideas e.g. get buy-in for tech debt
+  * Ability to sell your ideas e.g. get buy-in for tackling tech debt
     * provide solid building blocks for rapid delivery
     * reduce the number of support issues in a particular area of the code
   * Working in the open - demonstrate progress transparently
   * able to switch from individual contributor to collaborate with the wider team
   * run demos and share progress with others